 The following procedure describes how to print an ASCII file with default formatting characteristics.
-See the CTOS Executive Reference Manual for more detailed information.
+See also the Format command in the CTOS Executive Reference Manual.

-- 1. On the Command line, type Format; then press RETURN to display the command form. - 2.
+- On the Command line, type Format; then press RETURN to display the command form. - 2.
 Fill in the fields described below, using parameter values that pertain to your own workstation.